 Ph.D.
-ABD is a term a Ph.D. student who has done everything but their dissertation uses.
+ABD is a term for a Ph.D. student who has done everything but their dissertation uses.
 They use this term especially when they need to apply for a job and update their education history and qualifications.
-People usually wonder “should I put my PhD on a resume if im ABD?” to add value to their…
+People usually wonder, “should I put my PhD on a resume if I’m ABD?” to add value to…

 When applying for a job, all your experience matters.
-Most people love to indicate all the experience they have gained over the years to prove their competence for the particular position.
-However, many people are confused about how to include research on resume.
+Most people love to indicate all the experience they have gained over the years to prove their competence for a particular position.
+However, many people are confused about how to include research on resumes.
 Are you a job applicant who has been wondering how to list research on a resume?
-Or are completely lost on how to put conferences on resumes?
+Or are you completely lost on how to put conferences on resumes?
 You’re at the right place.

-Keep reading to find out how to include research in resume.
+Keep reading to find out how to include research in your resume.

-Oftentimes, resumes are designed such that your current or newer positions are listed first.
-However, if you’ll add research experience on resume, then format your CV according to the following subheadings or sections;
+Frequently, resumes are designed such that your current or newer positions are listed first.
+However, if you’ll add research experience to your resume, then format your CV according to the following subheadings or sections;

 - Academic Accomplishments